 CAUTION Always use the monitor with an adequately charged and properly functioning battery.

-CAUTION During continuous monitoring, keep the monitor connected to AC power at all times.
+CAUTION During intervals monitoring, keep the monitor connected to AC power at all times.

-CAUTION Use only a Class I (grounded) AC power cord for powering this monitor.
+CAUTION Use only a Class I (grounded) AC power cord to charge the battery for this monitor.